dupgit/cloud-image-download/docs/architecture.md

 - Web sites list
   - Name of the web site
   - Base url where to find the images
-  - List of versions (of the images to dowload)
+  - List of versions (of the images to download)
   - Web site type (Normal, WithDate)
   - List of complementary url (one may want more than one architecture for instance)
   - Image name (regular expression to be able to find it's name)
-  - Destination path (where a dowloaded image will be saved)
+  - Destination path (where a downloaded image will be saved)

 #### Image history